Elements & Toolkits

 The Elements of Effective Practice for Mentoring™, Third Edition, was sponsored through a generous grant from The MetLife Foundation and, as in past editions, brought together the nation’s foremost authorities on mentoring under the leadership of Dr. Jean Rhodes of the University of Massachusetts, Boston, and Dr. Janis Kupersmidt of innovation Research & Training.

 This new publication includes six evidence-based standards addressing mentor and mentee recruitment; screening; training; matching; monitoring and support; and closure.
-Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one element.
-Each standard also offers enhancements that program staff can incorporate, based on the experience of outstanding mentoring practitioners.
+Each standard offers benchmarks for day-to-day operations, and they are applicable in stand-alone mentoring programs, as well as programs where mentoring is one component.
+Each standard also offers program enhancements, based on the experience of outstanding mentoring practitioners.
 Further, this resource includes a section on practical advice in building a new mentoring program or strengthening an existing one.
 It focuses on program design and planning; program management; and program evaluation.

 Download a copy of the Elements of Effective Practice for Mentoring™, Third Edition and the Checklist for Mentoring Programs.

 Glossary of Terms

 - Is a structured, one-to-one relationship or partnership that focuses on the needs of mentored participants.

 - Encourages individuals to develop to their fullest potential.